QinYunshu/r0bah0lic.github.io/index.md

 ## Welcome

 I am lecturer at the University of Edinburgh and an Assistant Professor at the University of Edinburgh - Zhejiang University Institute.
-This is my public github repository.
+This is my public github repository that I am trying to learn how to edit.

 You can use the [editor on GitHub](https://github.com/r0bah0lic/r0bah0lic.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.